-Now Spring is here I find myself constantly wondering what rug to put on Ruby who is a chunky cob.
-I always believe in having her in the lightest of rugs possible, but can see how easy it would be to over-rug, thinking it would be better to keep your horse warm than let it get cold.
-The biggest issue at this time of year is that mornings are quite chilly but as the day warms up the horse may then sweat under the thick rug that was put on in the morning as you whizzed off to work.
+I find myself constantly wondering what rug to put on my mare Ruby who is a chunky cob.
+I prefer having her in the lightest rugs possible and can see how easy it would be to over-rug, thinking it would be better to keep your horse warm than let them get cold.
+The biggest issue can be chilly mornings and warmer days, the horse may then sweat under the thick rug that was put on in the morning as you whizzed off to work.

-Horses are extremely good at regulating their own temperature and are perfectly happy when the environmental temperature is between 5°c and 25°c.
+Horses are extremely good at regulating their own body temperature and are perfectly happy when the environmental temperature is between 5°c and 25°c.

 It’s much easier for a horse to warm up than cool down and this is where the danger lies.
 A horse that can’t cool himself down sufficiently will potentially get heat stress.

 First signs of a horse which has heat stress are:

 - Loss of appetite